 MATLAB program for plotting a Simplified Psychrometric Chart

-An excellent NebGuide (University of Nebraska-Lincoln Extension Publication) on How to use a Simplified Psychrometric Chart has been provided by David Shelton, and is also available as a pdf file (968k).
-This guide reduces the confusion by separately explaining 4 of the 6 sets of curves which make up a psychrometric chart.
-Definitely read this guide before continuing.
+An excellent NebGuide (University of Nebraska-Lincoln Extension Publication) describing How to use a Simplified Psychrometric Chart has been provided by David Shelton and Gerald Bodman.
+Another useful guide provided by Mark Cartwright of the North Carolina Contractor Testing Institute (NCCTI) is the YouTube video: Psychrometric Chart Simplified.
+Both guides reduce the confusion by separately explaining 4 of the 6 sets of curves which make up a psychrometric chart.
+Definitely review both guides before continuing.